AmmarkoV/CTextFileToMemory/README.md

 # CTextFileToMemory
 A header only C library to load text files to memory and easily parse them

-This project is not yet working..!